Overall Assessment of the Speaker's Experience of Stuttering

 Scores/Interpretation: Impact Scores and Impact Ratings for four sections (General Information, Your Reactions to Stuttering, Communication in Daily Situations, and Quality of Life) and Overall Score

-Hand scoring (5 minutes or less), mail-in scoring, and Q Local™ software (Ages 18+ form only)
+Hand scoring (5 minutes or less), mail-in scoring, and Q Local™ software (OASES-A form only)

 Publication Date: 2010